PMBio/pycoMeth/README.md

 ### Citing

 The repository is archived at Zenodo.
-If you use `pycoMeth` please cite as follow:
+If you use `pycoMeth` version 2, please cite as follow:

+Rene Snajder.
+(2021, May 18). snajder-r/pycoMeth.
+Zenodo. https://doi.org/10.5281/zenodo.4772051

+For version 1, please cite as:

 Adrien Leger.
 (2020, January 28). a-slide/pycoMeth.
 Zenodo. https://doi.org/10.5281/zenodo.3629254

 ## Authors and contributors

 * Rene Snajder (@snajder-r): rene.snajder@dkfz-heidelberg.de
-* Adrien Leger (@a-slide)
+* Adrien Ledger (@a-slide)